DarlingtonAlban/Darlington_Portfolio/README.md

 I had to remove unecessary blanks that would have distorted the accuracy of my analysis and conclusions.

-# Project 4: Health Insurance Analysis
+# Project 4: Machine Usage Analysis

 ## Table Of Contents